christina-ml/dynamic-nav-practice/README.md

 # dynamic-nav-practice
 Dynamic navbar practice - playing with code.
-Did not separate HTMl, CSS, and JavaScript into separate files.
+Did not separate HTML, CSS, and JavaScript into separate files.
 Everything is in one file.

 ## Table of Contents
 - [About](#about)